f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 ----------------------------------------------------------
 .. warning:: Starting BIG-IQ 6.1, AS3 should be the preferred method to deploy application services through BIG-IQ.

+.. warning:: Starting BIG-IQ 7.0, BIG-IQ introduces Multi-Tier/Multi-Cloud Application Visibility.
+             You will need first to name your Application, then your Application Service.
+Look at `Module 7`_ for more information.

+.. _Module 7: ../module7

-Connect as **paula** to create a new application, and click on *Create*, select the template previously created ``f5-HTTPS-WAF-lb-template-custom1``.
+Connect as **paula** to create a new application service, and click on *Create*, select the template previously created ``f5-HTTPS-WAF-lb-template-custom1``.

 Type in a Name for the application you are creating.

+- Application Name: ``Example`` **[New 7.0.0]**

-- Application Name: ``site18.example.com``
+- Application Service Name: ``site18.example.com``

-To help identify this application when you want to use it later, in the Description field, type in a brief description for the application you are creating.
+To help identify this application service when you want to use it later, in the Description field, type in a brief description for the application you are creating.

-- Description: ``My First Application on F5 Cloud Edition``
+- Description: ``My First Application Service on F5 Cloud Edition``

-Type  the domain of your application (then the ASM policy will always be transparent for this domain)
+Type  the domain of your application service (then the ASM policy will always be transparent for this domain)

 - Domain Names: ``site18.example.com``

-For Device, select the name of the device you want to deploy this application to. (if the HTTP statistics are not enabled, they can be enabled later on after the application is deployed)
+For Device, select the name of the device you want to deploy this application service to. (if the HTTP statistics are not enabled, they can be enabled later on after the application is deployed)

 - BIG-IP: Select ``BOS-vBIGIP01.termmarc.com`` and check ``Collect HTTP Statistics``